MicrosoftDocs/fabric-docs/docs/workload-development-kit/auth-guidelines.md

   For control plane APIs – the workload must follow the contracts defined in the workload backend and implement those APIs.

-### Expose an API tab on the workload’s application in Entra Id (TODO: Add screenshot of the tab)
+### Expose an API tab on the workload’s application in Entra Id
 In this tab, you will need to add scopes for control plane APIs and scopes for data plane APIs:
 * The scopes added for control plane APIs should preauthorize "Fabric Client for Workloads" application with application Id "d2450708-699c-41e3-8077-b0c8341509aa", those scopes will be included in the token that's received when Fabric calls the workload backend.
 You need to add at least one for control plane API for the flow to work.